guilhem-martin/go-guerrilla-wiki/Deploying-on-a-POSIX-system.md

 Place the guerrillad executable in the home directory (or any location of your choice, eg `/usr/local/bin` would be nice too)

-Edit the configuration [Configuration](https://github.com/flashmob/go-guerrilla/wiki/Configuration) so that you have a server with your host name that is listening on your public IP, via port 25.
+Edit the configuration [Configuration](https://github.com/flashmob/go-guerrilla/wiki/Configuration) - configure a server with your host-name that is listening on your public IP, via port 25.

 ### Permissions